 - how non-academic audiences have been informed about or involved in your work.

-Each section covers a small range of ‘sub-types’.
-If you’re not sure which section to choose, check the researchfish list of common outcome types with sub-type (PDF, 136KB).
+Each section has a small range of sub-types.
+To help you understand which section to choose, check the researchfish list of common outcome types with sub-type (PDF, 136KB).

 Additional funder’s questions